0xSpaceShard/starknet-devnet/website/docs/intro.md

 :::danger Difference disclaimer

 - Devnet should not be used as a replacement for official testnets.
 After testing on Devnet, be sure to test on a testnet (alpha-sepolia)!
+- Block states are not committed in a Merke-Patricia trie or a similar tree-like structure.
+Block roots are therefore set to 0.
 - The semantics of `REJECTED` and `REVERTED` status of a transaction is not the same as on the official testnet:

 | Tx status  | Official testnet                                            | Devnet                                                     |